-Director David Fincher and cinematographer Darius Khondji, AFC bring the Deadly Sins to the screen in the scary, stylized Seven.
+Director David Fincher and cinematographer Darius Khondji, AFC bring the Deadly Sins to the screen in this scary, stylized thriller.

 Unit photography by Peter Sorel, courtesy of New Line Cinema